Billy Godleman: Derbyshire career

 At the end of August 2012 Billy was released by Essex, and joined newly promoted first division side Derbyshire, on a two-year contract.
 In April 2013, he scored what is believed to be the slowest half-century in the history of the County Championship.

 Whilst playing for Essex, Godleman played his club cricket for Wivenhoe Town CC and helped coach at Colne Cricket Academy.
 In 2015 season he crossed 1,000 Championship runs in a season for the first time in his career.
 He also made centuries in three successive innings as well as impressed with his stand-in captaincy in three games.

 In March 2016, he was named captain of Derbyshire County Cricket Club side after Wayne Madsen stepped down.

+He was replaced as captain by Leus du Plooy for the 2023 season.
+Godleman left the club at the end of the 2023 season in which he made three appearances.